Direct speedboat connections to Hvar, Brač, Vis, and the Dalmatian coast - your boat, your schedule, up to 12 passengers.

 Standard travel luggage (one suitcase plus hand luggage per person) fits comfortably.
 For oversized items - bikes, dive gear, prams - mention them at booking so we assign a suitable boat.

 Usually yes.
-Skippers can drop at alternative harbours, hotel jetties or beach clubs (e.g., Stari Grad instead of Hvar Town, or the Pakleni Islands) - request it in the booking notes.
+Skippers can drop off at alternative harbors, hotel jetties, or beach clubs (e.g., Stari Grad instead of Hvar Town, or the Pakleni Islands) - request it in the booking notes.

 Crossing times are similar to fast catamarans, but you save the real time elsewhere: no queueing, no fixed timetable, direct routing, and departures the moment you're ready - including early mornings and evenings when ferries don't run.